retrooct/STM32_Nucleo_projects/1Dpong/README.md

 The game needed to move the ball at a predictable speed while still responding to button input.

-Timer interrupts and a finite-state machine allowed timing, movement, and input processing to be managed separately.
+Timer2 interrupts and a finite-state machine allowed timing, movement, and input processing to be managed separately.

 ---